Fedorph/BLRSAi/README.md

 ## Installation

-To install and deploy **Situated**, please follow the instructions provided in your organization's deployment guide or contact the IT department for assistance.
+To install and deploy **Pointar**, please follow the instructions provided in your organization's deployment guide or contact the IT department for assistance.

 ## Usage